Article I – Name and Objectives

 Section 1.
 CLUB YEAR.
 The Club’s fiscal year shall begin on the first day of July and end on the 30th day of June.
 The Club’s official year shall begin immediately at the conclusion of the Annual Meeting and shall continue through the next Annual Meeting.
 The elected Officers and Directors shall take office immediately upon the conclusion of the Annual Meeting and each retiring officer shall turn over to his successor all properties and records relating to that office within 30 days after the election.

 Section 3.
 ANNUAL MEETING.
-The election of Directors vote shall be conducted by secret ballot in advance of the meeting.
-To be valid ballots must be received by the Independent Tabulator, twenty (20) days before the date of the Annual Meeting.
-The Independent Tabulator receives, counts the ballots and forwards the results to the Secretary ten (10) days before the Annual Meeting.
-The results will be announced at the Annual Meeting.
+The election of Directors shall be conducted in advance of the ANNUAL MEETING.
+To be valid ballots must be received by the Independent Tabulator, 20 days before the date of the ANNUAL MEETING.
+The Independent Tabulator receives, counts the ballots, and forwards the results to the Secretary and President 10 days before the ANNUAL MEETING.
+The complete results will be announced at the ANNUAL MEETING.
 The person receiving the largest number of votes for each position shall be declared elected.
 In case of a close vote, or if requested by a nominee, a recount may be held.
-Three Inspectors of Elections shall be appointed by the Board of Directors to conduct the recount at an appropriate time.
-If any nominee, at the time of the meeting, is unable to serve for any reason, such nominee shall not be elected, and the vacancy so created shall be filled by the new Board of Directors in the manner provided by Article III, Section 3.
+Three Inspectors of Elections who are members in good standing and are not members of old or new Board will be appointed by the existing Board of Directors immediately after the annual meeting.
+The inspectors will conduct the recount immediately and will report the results to the Board.
+If any nominee, at the time of the meeting, is unable to serve for any reason, such nominee shall not be allowed to serve and the vacancy so created shall be filled by the new Board of Directors in the manner provided by Article III, Section 3.

 Section 4.
 NOMINATIONS AND BALLOTS.
 No person may be a candidate in a Club election who has not been nominated in accordance with these Bylaws.
-A Nominating Committee shall be chosen by the Board of Directors before September 1st.
-The committee shall consist of at least seven members from different areas of the USA, all members in good standing, no more than one of whom shall be a member of the current Board of Directors.
-The Board shall name a Chairman for the Committee.
+A Nominating Committee shall be chosen by the Board of Directors before June 1st.
+The committee shall consist of at least seven members in good standing from different areas of the US no more than one of whom shall be a member of the current Board of Directors.
+The Board shall name a chairperson for the Committee.
+If possible, each GPCA region should have representation on this committee.
+The Board will also suggest additional members for this committee with the Chair having the responsibility to confirm that the individual is willing to serve.

-- The Nominating Committee shall nominate from among the eligible members of the Club, one candidate for each vacancy on the Board of Directors, and shall procure the acceptance of each nominee so chosen.
+- The Nominating Committee shall nominate one candidate for each vacancy on the Board of Directors from among the Voting Members, who have been Voting Members for a minimum of five (5) years before running for the Board and shall procure the acceptance of each nominee so chosen.
 The Committee should consider geographical representation of the membership on the Board to the extent that it is practicable to do so.
-The Committee, by October first shall submit its slate of candidates to the Secretary who shall submit the list, including the full name of each candidate and the name of the state in which he resides to each member of the Club on or before December first so that additional nominations may be made by the full members if they so desire.
+The Committee, by September 1st shall submit its slate of candidates to the Secretary who shall provide the list, including the full name of each candidate, and the name of the state in which they resides, to each member of the Club on or before October 1st so that additional nominations may be made by Voting Members if they so desire.

-- Additional nominations of eligible members may be made by written petition addressed to the Secretary and received at his regular address on or before January 15th, signed by five (5) members and accompanied by the written acceptance of each such additional nominee signifying his willingness to be a candidate.
+- Additional nominations of eligible members may be made by written petition, by electronic communication or mail, addressed to the Secretary and received on or before November 15th, signed by five (5) members, residing in different households, and accompanied by the written acceptance of each such additional nominee signifying his willingness to be a candidate.

 Article V – Committees